aarongilly/aarongilly.github.io/_gillespedia/the-organized-mind.md

 ## Categorization

-Categorization is an incredibly use and important thing that we do all the time.
+Categorization is an incredibly useful and important thing that we do all the time.

 ### Categorization & Language